12 Islands to Visit Before They Disappear

 Yet Fiji has its own problems with climate change.
 Over the last few years, severe tropical storms have caused flash flooding across the islands and devastation to both homes and farmland.
 Since 1993, Fiji has recorded a six millimeter increase in its sea level each year, much more than the global average.
 Already, many villagers have had to flee, including some from Fiji’s second-largest island of Vanua Levu.

-The Seychelles are a group of 115 islands in the Indian Ocean, 250 miles off the coast of Madagascar.
+The magnificent Seychelles are a group of 115 islands in the Indian Ocean, 250 miles off the coast of Madagascar.
 Like the Maldives, they have become a popular honeymoon destination with a touch of barefoot luxury and ecotourism thrown in.
 They are famed for their haven-like beaches — soft and flour-white, fringed by swaying palms and lapped by turquoise waters.
 But the interiors are worth exploring too, particularly the UNESCO World Heritage-listed Vallee de Mai nature park on the island of Praslin.

 As with the other spots on this list, climate change is one of the Seychelles’ most significant challenges, as rising sea levels threaten to erode these oh-so-beautiful beaches and bleach their coral reefs.